voranau/videogamemakers/content/about.md

 title: "About the project"
 ---

 This website is dedicated to my research project undertaken at the University of South Australia.
-I interview video game developers, asking them about the following things:
+I am a Masters by Research student interviewing video game developers and asking them about the following things:

 * how your leisure looks like,
 * what activities you prefer,